MontesDaLua/packer-test/README.md

 # TODO

-* Initialize new device for usage on first run  (Check Standard mount point )
+* Initialize new device for usage on first run  (Check Standard mount point );

+* Make AMI available in a region list